AI Coding Agents for Spec-Driven Development Automation

 Enterprise Security and Compliance in Specification-to-Implementation Workflows

-The NIST SP 800-218A standard establishes official guidelines for "Secure Software Development Practices for Generative AI and Dual-Use Foundation Models" to directly address enterprise AI-generated code security requirements.
+The NIST SP 800-218A standard, finalized July 26, 2024, establishes official guidelines for "Secure Software Development Practices for Generative AI and Dual-Use Foundation Models" to directly address enterprise AI-generated code security requirements.

 How Spec-Driven Development Solves Current AI Coding Limitations

-Microsoft Enterprise Platform developments include significant announcements at Build 2025 featuring Multi-Agent Systems framework in Copilot Studio with Agent-to-Agent (A2A) protocol for coordinated workflows.
-Microsoft reports strong enterprise adoption, with 90% of Fortune 500 companies now using Copilot Studio to build AI agents and automations.
+Microsoft Enterprise Platform developments include Multi-Agent Systems framework in Copilot Studio with Agent-to-Agent (A2A) protocol for coordinated workflows.

 Week 1: Pilot Project Setup